 - The census website, where there’s a section under housing for occupancy rates

-- A local real estate agent, which you can find using an online search or walk into your local realtor’s office
+- A local real estate agent, which you can find using an online search or walk into your local real estate agent’s office

 - A property management company in the area, which can also be found by searching online for a property management company near you